nvlled/zhtml/README.md

 ```

 Depending on one's taste, this may or may look horribly verbose,
-or criminally procedural for outputting declarative markup.
+or criminally procedural for a declarative markup.
 On the plus side, it's fairly close to the "metal",
-which is to say it has little overhead, so it shoud be quite fast.
+so it shoud be quite fast.

 Basically this is almost just a wrapper for the Io.Writer interface,
+but with the supposed benefits:
-but still useful enough to prevent silly HTML syntax errors
+- prevents silly HTML syntax errors
-and common XSS mistakes.
-It's also composable enough to allow conditionals
-and looping while building the HTML.
+- prevents common XSS mistakes
+- allows looping and conditionals
+- composable HTML components
+- low-overhead in contrast to other interpreted templating
+  languages

 ## Why not just use
 - **Writer.print**